-Foundation settlement is a serious deal for a homeowner, and it often requires that swift action be taken to prevent structural damage from occurring to the home.
+Foundation settlement happens when soil shifts beneath a home and it is a serious deal for a homeowner, and often requires that swift action be taken to prevent structural damage from occurring to the home.
 The causes behind settlement of the foundation are actually rarely due to the actual design or the under design of the home itself.
 The most common causes for the damage that leads to foundation settlement have to do with changes that occur to the soils around the foundation and the soils that are responsible for surrounding and supporting the entire structure.
 The following is a look at some of the potential causes for foundation settlement and what they can mean for the future of the foundation and the structure itself.

 Weak Bearing Soil Issues